Installation

 • An SMTP server to send out mails

-• An HTTP reverse proxy, e.g. nginx or Apache to allow HTTPS connections
+• An HTTP reverse proxy like nginx to allow HTTPS connections and serve files from the filesystem

-• A database server: MySQL 8+ or MariaDB 10.4+ or PostgreSQL 12+.
-You can use SQLite, but we strongly recommend not to run SQLite in production.
+• A database server: MySQL 8+, MariaDB 10.4+ or PostgreSQL 12+, or SQLite 3.
 Given the choice, we’d recommend to use PostgreSQL.

 • A redis server, if you want to use pretalx with an asynchronous task runner or improved caching.